 I feel very blessed to have been a part of the Centre for Human Rights.
 The intensity of the academic programme was overwhelming.
 The racial tensions in South Africa were palpable.
 And the nightmare of being back in the closet as a gay man was traumatic.
 Yet I learned and grew in unimaginable ways.
 My classmates became family.
-My region and contribute to positive change.
+My sense of national pride shifted forever.
+And my purpose in life was revealed.